Karnak

 External Pseudonym

-The created or imported pseudonyms in this page are stored in a cache that will be cleared after a maximum of 7 days.
-The pseudonyms saved will also be lost in case Karnak is restarted.
+Pseudonyms created or imported on this page are stored in a cache with a maximum lifetime of 7 days.

 External pseudonym cache External pseudonym cache